atomisthq/docs/docs/setup/index.md

 org or single repository

 ## Continuous integration
->>>>>>> 4be6716ffe5c07358ccae8a452d54f7ef6dc1093

-Atomist natively supports several different continuous integration (CI) platforms, listening for CI events, correlating them with the commits that triggered the build, and showing contextualized notifications in a Slack channel linked to the repository.
-Enabling this capability is as easy as adding the appropriate Atomist CI webhook URL to your CI configuration.
+Atomist natively supports several continuous integration (CI) platforms, listening for CI events, correlating them with the commits that triggered the build, and showing contextualized notifications in a Slack channel linked to the repository.
+To enable this capability, just add the desired Atomist CI webhook URL to your CI configuration.

 In the examples below, replace `TEAM_ID` with your Slack team ID.